abrasive/switchbox/README.md

 If you want to change fonts, colours, etc., you will find the appropriate #defines near the top of the relevant sb_ui_*.m

+This has some bugs; in particular, it can pop the apple menu when switching to X11 apps.
+I use this app constantly, so it should get fixed as soon as I have time to look into it; dealing with X11 windows is subtle.

 # Why...
 ## ...bother?
 OS X only lets you switch between applications, with Command-Tab.